Substra/substra/references/sdk.md

 traintuples cannot be made public.
 Set 'auto_batching' to False to upload all the tuples of the compute plan at once.
+If 'auto_batching' is True, change `batch_size` to define the number of tuples uploaded in each batch (default 20).

 ## get_algo
 ```python